jflamy/owlcms4/docs/LocalSetup.md

 ![zip](img\LocalInstall\010_setupexe.png)

 - Open the downloaded installer by double-clicking on it.

+  - > **If the installer does not start right away and your computer seems to be working very hard, see this page : [Make Windows Defender Allow Installation](DefenderOff)**

+  - The same troubleshooting [page](DefenderOff) also shows what to do if you get a blue window that says `Windows protected your PC`

 - The installer will prompt you for an installation location.
 The default is usually correct.